WHAT IS A MEDICAL LABORATORY PROFESSIONAL?

 Medical Laboratory Professionals are individuals who work in allied health in several capacities.

-Laboratory assistants aid the clinical laboratory in several capacities including receiving samples, centrifuging and delivering samples, as well as sometimes performing phlebotomy.
+Laboratory assistants aid the clinical laboratory by receiving samples, centrifuging and delivering samples, as well as sometimes performing phlebotomy.

 Phlebotomists are medical professionals trained to draw blood from a patient for clinical or medical testing, transfusions, donations, or research.
 Phlebotomists collect blood primarily by performing venipunctures, (or, for collection of minute quantities of blood, fingersticks).